What Can I Use Instead of a Slow Cooker? Best Alternative!

 How to Adapt a Recipe from a Slow Cooker to a Stove or Oven

 The food put into an electric slow cooker needs the ingredients to be submerged in liquid so that ingredients soften.
-The end result is that slow-cooked meals are generally runnier until you thicken them – if desired.
+The result is that slow-cooked meals are generally runnier until you thicken them if desired.

 The liquid in a dish cooked inside a Dutch oven will be thicker and richer due to its self-basting ability.
 Either running down the side of the oven or dripping off the spikes on the underside of the Dutch oven’s lid.

-Cooking Without a Slow Cooker
+Slow Cook Without a Slow Cooker

 Cooking with a slow cooker hands you the advantage of saving time and effort.
 Still, you have one crowd of chefs who prefer to cook the old-fashioned way, such as with a Dutch oven.